 Each Panelist has some discretion to adjust a scaled score up or down within the boundaries set by the scoring tool based on their understanding of the context of the project’s performance.
 For example, if a project placed only 92% of its clients into permanent housing, but the main reason why some clients did not enter permanent housing is that their home was destroyed in an earthquake, then the Panel might choose to award 24 points rather than following the scale’s recommendation of awarding 22 points.

-However, absent a truly extraordinary circumstance, Panelists should not adjust a score by more than 20% of the maximum possible value for that scoring factor.
+HoweverPanelists should not adjust a score by more than 20% of the maximum possible value for that scoring factor.
 For example, placement into permanent housing is worth 24 points.
 20% of 24 points is 4.8 points, so the Panel should not normally adjust a project’s score on placement into permanent housing up or down by more than 4.8 points.
 This 20% discretion is not above and on top of any discretion that is explicitly provided for in the scoring tool.
 E.g., if the scoring tool says that a project may be awarded 2 additional points for a specific reason, the Panel may not use its discretion to add 2 points and to add 20% on top of that the score can never exceed the maximum amount of points available for that scoring factor.

 Moreover, Panelists should not adjust scores based on personal feelings about the value of a project, nor should Panelists adjust scores based on a general sense of the difficulty of a project’s work.
 Panelists are not allowed to adjust scores based on an applicant’s arguments about what the data “should have shown” or “really shows” – the data in the Annual Performance Report (APR) must be treated as authoritative.
 It is each applicant’s responsibility to correct any errors in the APRs before the Review and Rank Panel meets.